 Biomedical Engineering

 For the bachelor of science degree in biomedical engineering a minimum of 129 credit hours is required.
 These requirements are in addition to credit received for algebra, trigonometry and basic ROTC courses.
 An average of at least two grade points per credit hour (equivalent to a grade of C) must be attained.
 At least two grade points per credit hour must also be attained in all courses taken in biomedical engineering (BME), chemical engineering (Chem Eng), and materials science and engineering (MS&E).

-7. Students pursuing a pre-med minor should consider taking BIO SCI 1113 and BIO SCI 1219 (4 cr. hr.) in year 1, which will count as a track elective.
-ECON 1100 or ECON 1200 can be taken in a later semester.
+Students pursuing a pre-med minor should consider taking BIO SCI 1113 and BIO SCI 1219 (4 cr. hr.) in year 1, which will count as a track elective.
+The general education elective may be taken in a later semester.

+Biomedical Engineering